Requirements: African Diaspora Studies

 The concentration consists of at least five courses:

 - Four courses, in two departments:

-Each spring, the director of the concentration, in consultation with the African Diaspora Studies Faculty Crossroads, the program's advisory committee, will determine the courses offered during the upcoming academic year that will fulfill the various program requirements.
+Each spring, the director of the concentration, in consultation with the African Diaspora Studies Faculty Crossroads, the program's advisory committee, determines the courses offered during the upcoming academic year that fulfill the various program requirements.
 Courses counted toward a student's major may be counted toward concentration requirements.
 For a list of courses fulfilling the various requirements, students should consult the program website.